 certain features are not used, simply leave the values empty

-[Docs] # name of the module to documented, DIRAC, voDIRAC, ExtensionDIRAC module_name = DIRAC # path to the source folder relative to docs.conf source_folder = ../src/DIRAC [Code] # building code reference # where to place the code reference docs_target_path = ./source/CodeDocumentation # where Custom docstrings can be found, see # DIRAC/docs/diracdoctools/CustomizedDocs for an example customdocs_folder = ./diracdoctools/CustomizedDocs # add :private-members: to autodoc for matching module document_private_members = FCConditionsParser # add :no-inherited: to autodoc for matching module # Useful to avoid markup errors where the inherited members come from a module # whose docstrings are not reST formatted no_inherited_members = DIRAC.Core.Utilities.Graphs.GraphUtilities, DIRAC.DataManagementSystem.private.HttpStorageAccessHandler # only creating dummy files, because they cannot be safely imported due to sideEffects create_dummy_files = lfc_dfc_copy, lfc_dfc_db_copy, JobWrapperTemplate, PlotCache, PlottingHandler # do not include these files in the documentation tree ignore_folders = diracdoctools, /test, /scripts ignore_files = setup.py [CFG] # concatenating ConfigTemplates # which file to use as a base base_file = ../dirac.cfg # where to place the resulting file target_file = source/AdministratorGuide/Configuration/ExampleConfig.rst [Commands] # list of commands which are not executed to get doc files, rst files have to be # created by hand ignore_commands= # does not have --help dirac-framework-self-ping # scripts where the module docstring should be added to the documentation add_module_docstring = dirac-install # arbitrary number of these sections can be added, they result in folders with # rst files for each command matching the pattern. all options are mandatory, # except indexFile and prefix [commands.admin] # pattern to match in the full path of the command names pattern = admin, accounting, FrameworkSystem, framework, install, utils, dirac-repo-monitor, dirac-jobexec, dirac-info, ConfigurationSystem, Core, rss, transformation, stager # title of the section title = Admin # this list of patterns will reject scripts that are matched by the patterns above exclude = # the scripts in this list are added to the indexFile, but the rst file has to be provided manually manual = dirac-cert-convert.sh # where to place the rst files sectionPath = source/AdministratorGuide/CommandReference # optional: only if a hand curated rst file exists indexFile = source/AdministratorGuide/CommandReference/index.rst # optional: prefix to add when creating reference anchors, anchor will be prefix_scriptName prefix = admin [commands.dms] pattern = dms title = Data Management manual = exclude = sectionPath = source/UserGuide/CommandReference/%(title)s [commands.wms] pattern = wms title = Workload Management manual = exclude = sectionPath = source/UserGuide/CommandReference/%(title)s [commands.z_section3] pattern = dirac-proxy, dirac-info, myproxy, -resource- title = Others exclude = manual = dirac-cert-convert.sh sectionPath = source/UserGuide/CommandReference/%(title)s
+[Docs] # name of the module to documented, DIRAC, voDIRAC, ExtensionDIRAC module_name = DIRAC # path to the source folder relative to docs.conf source_folder = ../src/DIRAC [Code] # building code reference # where to place the code reference docs_target_path = ./source/CodeDocumentation # where Custom docstrings can be found, see # DIRAC/docs/diracdoctools/CustomizedDocs for an example customdocs_folder = ./diracdoctools/CustomizedDocs # add :private-members: to autodoc for matching module document_private_members = FCConditionsParser # add :no-inherited: to autodoc for matching module # Useful to avoid markup errors where the inherited members come from a module # whose docstrings are not reST formatted no_inherited_members = DIRAC.Core.Utilities.Graphs.GraphUtilities, DIRAC.DataManagementSystem.private.HttpStorageAccessHandler # only creating dummy files, because they cannot be safely imported due to sideEffects create_dummy_files = lfc_dfc_copy, lfc_dfc_db_copy, JobWrapperTemplate, PlotCache, PlottingHandler # do not include these files in the documentation tree ignore_folders = diracdoctools, /test, /scripts ignore_files = setup.py [CFG] # concatenating ConfigTemplates # which file to use as a base base_file = ../dirac.cfg # where to place the resulting file target_file = source/AdministratorGuide/Configuration/ExampleConfig.rst [Commands] # list of commands which are not executed to get doc files, rst files have to be # created by hand ignore_commands= # does not have --help, starts compiling externals dirac-compile-externals, # does not have --help dirac-install-client, # does not have --help dirac-framework-self-ping # scripts where the module docstring should be added to the documentation add_module_docstring = dirac-install # arbitrary number of these sections can be added, they result in folders with # rst files for each command matching the pattern. all options are mandatory, # except indexFile and prefix [commands.admin] # pattern to match in the full path of the command names pattern = admin, accounting, FrameworkSystem, framework, install, utils, dirac-repo-monitor, dirac-jobexec, dirac-info, ConfigurationSystem, Core, rss, transformation, stager # title of the section title = Admin # this list of patterns will reject scripts that are matched by the patterns above exclude = # the scripts in this list are added to the indexFile, but the rst file has to be provided manually manual = dirac-cert-convert.sh # where to place the rst files sectionPath = source/AdministratorGuide/CommandReference # optional: only if a hand curated rst file exists indexFile = source/AdministratorGuide/CommandReference/index.rst # optional: prefix to add when creating reference anchors, anchor will be prefix_scriptName prefix = admin [commands.dms] pattern = dms title = Data Management manual = exclude = sectionPath = source/UserGuide/CommandReference/%(title)s [commands.wms] pattern = wms title = Workload Management manual = exclude = sectionPath = source/UserGuide/CommandReference/%(title)s [commands.z_section3] pattern = dirac-proxy, dirac-info, myproxy, -resource- title = Others exclude = manual = dirac-cert-convert.sh sectionPath = source/UserGuide/CommandReference/%(title)s

 For local testing of the documentation, the scripts can also be called